All scripts available for production or perusal upon request.

 • One-Act (2m), ~5 minutes

-A meta-theatrical comedy about a father and trying to help his depressed son, originally written for Beau Goodman and William Newhart.
+A meta-theatrical comedy about a father and trying to help his depressed son.